Erdne Ombadykow: Initial visit to Russia

-After the collapse of the Soviet Union in 1992, Erdne joined the Dalai Lama on his first visit to Kalmykia, a region whose once-rich Buddhist heritage was destroyed in the 1930s by the dual Soviet policies of collectivization and atheism.
-Upon arrival, the Dalai Lama named Erdne as the Šajin (Supreme) Lama of the Kalmyk people.
-As the spiritual leader, Erdne's role was to lead a Buddhist revival among the approximately 160,000 Kalmyks who live in Kalmykia.
+Following the dissolution of the Soviet Union in 1991, Ombadykow joined the Dalai Lama on his first visit to Kalmykia, a region whose once-rich Buddhist heritage was destroyed in the 1930s by the dual Soviet policies of collectivization and atheism.
+Upon arrival, the Dalai Lama named Ombadykow as the Šajin (Supreme) Lama of the Kalmyk people.
+As the spiritual leader, Ombadykow's role was to lead a Buddhist revival among the approximately 160,000 Kalmyks who live in Kalmykia.

+At Ombadykow's first visit to Kalmykia, Buddhist services were held in a private home outside of Elista, which at a capacity of 30 to 40 people, stretching to 50 people on religious holidays.

-As the only Kalmyk person with proper Buddhist training, Erdne soon determined that his responsibility as the Šajin Lama was too great a burden for he himself to bear as a 22-year-old.
+As the only Kalmyk person with proper Buddhist training, Ombadykow soon determined that his responsibility as the Šajin Lama was too great a burden for him to bear as a 22-year-old.
 Moreover, he found that his formal monastic training did not prepare him for the role he was assigned.
-He neither spoke the Kalmyk language nor was he familiar with the mentality of the people or the government.
+He neither spoke Kalmyk Oirat, nor was he familiar with the mentality of the people or the government.

 Return to the USA

-Presumably these obstacles made him return to the United States in late 1994, renounce monkhood and get married in 1995.
-However, after a self-imposed two-year exile, Erdne re-embraced his mission and returned to Kalmykia.
+Presumably these obstacles made him return to the United States in late 1994, renounce monastic life, and get married in 1995.
+However, after a self-imposed two-year exile, Ombadykow re-embraced his mission and returned to Kalmykia.

 Return to Kalmykia

-Since his return to Kalmykia, Erdne has successfully led the revival of Buddhism.
-For example, as the Šajin Lama, Erdne now administers 27 newly constructed temples and prayer houses and oversees the work of seven Tibetan lamas.
+Since his return to Kalmykia, Telo Tulku has successfully led the revival of Buddhism.
+For example, as the Šajin Lama, Telo Tulku now administers 27 newly constructed temples and prayer houses and oversees the work of seven Tibetan lamas.
 He also has dispatched dozens of young Kalmyk men to India for formal monastic training.
 Finally, he has learned to speak Kalmyk and Russian.